gucsantana/mtg-collectron/README.md

 # Known Issues

 Certain sets, like 'Universes Within', load no cards.
 Not sure what I need to add to the syntax.

+Certain sets, like 'Lost Caverns of Ixalan', have weeeeeird numbering, and thus the displayed order is not the same as the numbered order.